martavp/pypsa-in-prime/README.md

 > chmod u+x snakemake_cluster

 12. Create a directory 'logs/cluster", as indicated in the file 'cluster.yaml'.
 This is where the logs and error files will be saved.
+Make sure that a folder 'logs/cluster' also exists in 'pypsa-eur/logs/cluster'.

 13. Check that the variable names in 'snakemake_cluster' comply with the variable names in your Snakefile.
 In particular, check that the memory attribution
 (mem_mb) is the same in both files or correct if necessary.
+If any of the rule in 'pypsa-eur/Snakefile' is missing 'resources: mem_mb=' add it or substitute 'mem' by 'mem_mb'

 14. Setting up Gurobi in the cluster